FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.5_or_2.6_to_3.1.md

     "title": "Migrate from Transfer CFT 2.5 or 2.6 to 3.9", "linkTitle": "Migrating from Transfer CFT 2.5 or 2.6.x", "weight": "230"
-}This topic describes how to migrate Transfer CFT 2.5 or 2.6 to version <span class="mc-variable axway_variables.Component_Version variable">3.9</span>.
+}This topic describes how to migrate Transfer CFT 2.5 or 2.6 to version {{< TransferCFT/componentversion  >}}.
 Before starting this migration procedure, review the prerequisites and information on [loading the environment](../).
-Additionally, you must have installed your new <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> <span class="mc-variable axway_variables.Release_Number variable">3.9</span> and applied the most recent service pack.
+Additionally, you must have installed your new {{< TransferCFT/componentshortname  >}} {{< TransferCFT/releasenumber  >}} and applied the most recent service pack.

 ## Migrate the configuration